-Solid capital ratios provide a good loss absorption buffer
+Strong capital ratios provide a good loss absorption buffer

 We consider SpareBank 1 Nord-Norge's capital metrics to be solid, and sufficient to meet its growth plans and concurrently have a loss absorption buffer available.
-The bank's consolidated Tangible Common Equity (TCE) over risk-weighted assets (including transitional floors) ratio was a high 19% at end-September 2019, up from 17.1% in December 2018, while the group's reported Common Equity Tier 1 (CET1) was 15.9% at end-September 2019 including the bank's third-quarter 2019 net profit (see Exhibit 3).
-The increase in the bank's capital metrics is mainly driven by the proportional deconsolidation of BN Bank in Q3 2019, following a reduction in its stake to 9.99%, reducing significantly its risk-weighted assets (RWAs).
+The group's reported Common Equity Tier 1 (CET1) was 16.7% at end-December 2019 including the bank's fourth-quarter 2019 net profit, up from 14.5% in December 2018 (see Exhibit 3).
+We also note the bank's other solid regulatory capital metrics with consolidated Tier 1 and total capital adequacy ratios of 18.3% and 20.1% respectively at end-December 2019.